N0taN3rd/Squidwarc/README.md

   // must match --remote-debugging-port=<port> set when Squidwarc is connecting to an already running instance of  Chrome.
   // localhost is default host when only setting --remote-debugging-port "connect": {
-    "launch": true, // if you want Squidward to attempt to launch the version of Chrome already on your system or not "host": "localhost",
+    "launch": true, // if you want Squidwarc to attempt to launch the version of Chrome already on your system or not "host": "localhost",
     "port": 9222
   },